codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 <hr />

 # Final Product Summary
-Below are the final outcomes and responsibilities for each of the members within the site as well as the minimum ReadMe requirements
+Below are the final outcomes and responsibilities for each of the Roles within the site as well as the minimum ReadMe requirements

 **Total points for this assignment: 100pts**